Overview

 Cognitive-behavioral therapy (CBT)

-CBT2 is one of the most practiced and highly studied forms of psychotherapy and can be incorporated into eclectic therapy alongside any other therapeutic approach.
+CBT2 is one of the most practiced and highly studied forms of therapy and can be incorporated into eclectic therapy alongside any other therapeutic approach.
 The practice of cognitive behavioral therapy is grounded in the relationship between cognition (thoughts), emotions (feelings), and behaviors.
 It’s a highly structured form of therapy that may incorporate practices such as gradual exposure and desensitization, cognitive restructuring, and psychoeducation.
 In some cases, CBT is practiced alongside exposure therapy, which is a form of desensitization to help clients face fears in a safe environment.

 Acceptance and commitment therapy (ACT)